Mining Architectural Information: A Systematic Mapping Study: Discussion

-\textbf{The relationships between the approaches and tools (results of RQ4) and used sources (results of RQ2) for mining architectural information}: In Table \ref{SammazationOf_Autom_Approaches}, \ref{SammazationOfSemi-Autom_Approaches}, \ref{SammazationOfManual_Approaches}, \ref{SammazationOfAutomaticTools}, and \ref{SammazationOfSemi-automaticTools}, we show the relationships between the tasks in mining architectural information, architectural information mining approaches and tools, used sources for mining architectural information, and mined architectural information.
-These tables can provide suggestions to researchers and probationers about which categories of architectural information (e.g., architectural change, design relationship) can be mined by which architectural information mining approaches and tools from which sources (e.g., App Stores (e.g., Google Play Store), developer mailing lists) of software repositories.
+\textbf{The relationships between the approaches and tools (results of RQ4) and sources used (results of RQ2) for mining architectural information}: We show the relationships between the tasks (e.g., classification tasks) in mining architectural information, architectural information mining approaches and tools, sources used for mining architectural information, and mined architectural information in the Automatic Approaches, Semi-automatic Approaches, Manual Approach, Automatic Tools, and Semi-automatic Tools sheets in the Supplementary Material \citep{dataset}).
+These sheets can provide suggestions to researchers and practitioners about which categories of architectural information (e.g., architectural change, design relationship) can be mined by which architectural information mining approaches and tools from which sources (e.g., App Stores, developer mailing lists) of software repositories.